smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 _Expected:_
 2. SDL checks if OnDriverDistraction notification is valid
 3. SDL checks if the app in current HMILevel is allowed to receive OnDriverDistraction notification (defined by app's assigned Policies)
-4. SDL transfers OnDriverDistraction notification to all connection applications that are allowed to receive OnDriverDistraction
+4. SDL transfers an OnDriverDistraction notification to all connected applications that are allowed to receive OnDriverDistraction

 **Exception 1:**
 2.1 Received notification from HMI is invalid